Colgate-Palmolive Company (CL) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Colgate-Palmolive Company (CL) operates in the Consumer Defensive sector, specifically the Household & Personal Products industry, with a market capitalization near $70.31B, listed on NYSE, employing roughly 34,000 people, carrying a beta of 0.30 to the broader market.
-Colgate-Palmolive Company, together with its subsidiaries, manufactures and sells consumer products worldwide.
+Colgate-Palmolive Company (CL) operates in the Consumer Defensive sector, specifically the Household & Personal Products industry, with a market capitalization near $73.67B, listed on NYSE, employing roughly 34,000 people, carrying a beta of 0.32 to the broader market.
+Operating globally, Colgate-Palmolive Company and its affiliated entities are engaged in the production and distribution of a diverse range of consumer goods.
 Led by Noel R. Wallace, public since 1973-05-02.

 Spot Price